When the Path Curves Out of Sight

 Why is it this way?
 Why can’t we get the full rundown from the start?

-Because are weak beings.
-If a god or the universe granted us a preview of the first challenge we’d meet or the first heartbreak, we’d abandoned the journey immediately.
+Because we’re weak beings.
+If a god or the universe granted us a preview of the first challenge we’d meet or the first heartbreak, we’d abandon the journey immediately.

 Give everything up to avoid the slightest prick of pain.
 Like a kid who would rather get smallpox than get a shot.
 How do you wrangle a human to their next goal if they bail at the first look at a washed-out bridge?

-So, don’t wait on complete clarity to make your next move.
-And don’t get down with anxiety over missing your signpost or message written in the clouds.
+So, don’t wait for complete clarity to make your next move.
+And don’t get anxiety over missing your signpost or message written in the clouds.

 The Fortune We Don’t Want